Kimberley (Western Australia): History

 In 1879, Western Australian government surveyor Alexander Forrest led a party of seven from the west coast at Beagle Bay to Katherine, Northern Territory.
-Forrest explored and named the Kimberley district, the Margaret and Ord rivers and the King Leopold Ranges (now the Wunaamin-Miliwundi Ranges), and located well watered pastoral lands along the Fitzroy and Ord rivers.
+Forrest explored and named the Kimberley district, the Margaret and Ord Rivers and the King Leopold Ranges (now the Wunaamin-Miliwundi Ranges), and located well-watered pastoral lands along the Fitzroy and Ord rivers.
 He subsequently set himself up as a land agent specialising in the Kimberley during a period to 1883 when over 51000000 acre of land were taken up as pastoral leaseholds in the region.

 In 1881, Philip Saunders and Adam Johns, in the face of great difficulties and dangers, found gold in various parts of the Kimberley.
 Early in 1881, the first five graziers, who called themselves the Murray Squatting Company, took up 120000 acre behind Beagle Bay and named it Yeeda Station.
 In 1883 they were the first men to shear sheep in the southern Kimberley.
-Additional Anglo-European settlement occurred in 1885, when ranchers drove cattle across Australia from the eastern states in search of good pasture lands.
+Additional Anglo-European settlement occurred in 1885 when ranchers drove cattle across Australia from the eastern states in search of good pasture lands.
 After gold was discovered around Halls Creek, many other erstwhile European miners arrived rapidly.

 In the 1890s, the area was the site of an armed insurrection of indigenous people led by Jandamarra, a Bunuba warrior.

-During World War II, when Australia was among the nations at war with the Axis powers, the Japanese invaded the nation with only a small reconnaissance party in the Kimberley on 19 January 1944; they were investigating reports that the Allies were building large bases in the region.
+During World War II, when Australia was among the nations at war with the Axis powers, the Japanese invaded the nation with only a small reconnaissance party in The Kimberley on 19 January 1944; they were investigating reports that the Allies were building large bases in the region.
 Four Japanese officers were on board a small fishing boat.
 They investigated the York Sound region for a day and a night before returning to Kupang in Timor on 20 January.
 After returning to Japan in February, the junior officer, who had commanded the party, suggested using 200 Japanese prison inmates to launch a guerrilla campaign in Australia.
 No superior adopted his suggestion, and the officer was posted to other duties.

+From 1983 to 2020 the Argyle diamond mine operated in the eastern part of the Kimberley.

 Demographics

-The 2011 estimated permanent population of the Kimberley was 34,794 but it rises dramatically during winter when it attracts a seasonal population.
+The 2011 estimated permanent population of Kimberley was 34,794 but it rises dramatically during winter when it attracts a seasonal population.
 On Census night in 2011 (9 August), it was 50,113.
-The population is fairly evenly distributed, with only three towns having populations in excess of 2,000: Broome (12,766), Derby (3,261), and Kununurra (4,573).
+The population is fairly evenly distributed, with only three towns having populations over 2,000: Broome (12,766), Derby (3,261), and Kununurra (4,573).
 Approximately 40% of the region's population is of Aboriginal descent.